 Elias Smith late of Southam in the parish of North Nibley, farmer, died on 19 April 1874 aged 82 (Reg Gen June Qtr 1874 Dursley 6a 140).
 He was buried on 25 April 1874 at North Nibley.
 Probate of the will and codicil was granted to Charles Ponting, Berkeley and Lawford Lea of North Nibley (see below), both farmers, his executors, his estate was worth less than £1,000.

-Hester Smith died in 1896 in North Nibley.
+Hester Barber died in 1896 in North Nibley.

 A little is known about Elias and Hester's son James William Smith.